Taking the "e" out of eLearning.

 Important News

-VLC students who are in grade 10 (born in or after 2008), 11 or 12 will have the option to write in either session.
+VLC students who are in grade 10 (born in or after 2008), 11 or 12 will have the option to write in our Spring Session in April.

-Instructions for signing up for the Fall session have been shared through email and in the Student Guide.
-Information for the Spring session sign up will be shared in February.
+Instructions for signing up for the Spring session have been shared through email and in the Student Guide.

 Renowned Program